 Comcast is building a state-of-the-art network in the Town of Eagle, delivering our full suite of broadband, video, voice, home management, and business products and services to the residents and businesses of the community.

 This website aims to serve as your go-to resource for updates on our construction process, FAQs and product information.
 We want to ensure everyone is well-informed, so please review the entire site.
-You can also use the below jump links to take you to a specific section of the page.
+You can also use the above jump links to take you to a specific section of the page.

 Beginning in late March 2020, an 18-month phased engineering and construction project began bringing a fiber-optic network into Eagle.